 Many experts recommend a balanced diet for diabetics.
 Balanced diet includes fresh fruit as well as many other types of food.
 Banana being a nutritious fruit gives you useful minerals, vitamins and fibre.
 At the same time, bananas are high in carbs and sugar.

 As bananas are high in carbs and sugar, your blood sugar levels can shoot up when you eat banana.
 High blood sugar levels in turn can potentially make your diabetes worse and diabetes complications more serious.
 To avoid serious blood sugar spikes and diabetes complications, a diabetic can only eat small portion of banana.

 However as banana only contains natural sugars and no added sugar, it may not be that bad after all.
 Moreover, even if your blood sugar levels rise after eating a banana, they come down pretty soon too.
 You can check your blood sugar levels using a glucometer like this.

 To minimise the adverse effect of bananas a diabetic can only eat a small portion of banana.
-A diabetic should also avoid eating very ripe bananas.
+Diabetics should also avoid eating very ripe bananas.
 Ripe bananas can cause more damage to a diabetic’s health than not so ripe bananas.
 This is because ripe bananas are much higher in carbs and sugar than not so ripe bananas.

 Why should a diabetic prefer to eat not so ripe bananas?